 The social contract offers an explanation for the relationship between the government and the citizens, and the obligations the former owes the latter and vice versa.
 In general terms, in the social contract, what the government owes the citizens is respect for the general canons of justice, and this obligation is derived from a hypothetical contract in which the government has consented to respect the general canons of justice in return for members of the general society acquiescing to the laws of the society.
-If a government fails in its obligation to the society, the social contract can justify the de-legitimisation of such government.
-In the social contract, obligations are transactional.
+If a government fails in its obligation to the society, the social contract, obligations are transactional.
 Therefore, one party's failure to fulfil its obligations can lead to the moral justification of the other party's refusal to fulfil its own obligations (Abumere, 2021a).